krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 To access databases and other resources in your VPC, you need to configure Lambda function to run inside the context of a private subnet in your VPC.
 When this is done: your lambda function gets a private IP address and can reach resources in your VPC.
 In this mode, it can access internet services only if private subnet has a route to a NAT device

+#### You are writing a mini-web server that would listen on the configured port to process requests from users.
+The code you have is straightforward, and you observe that it can fit nicely as a lambda function.
+Which of these options would you pick?

+AWS Lambda blocks inbound network connections.
+You would need to use a service like API Gateway to receive the requests and configure API Gateway to invoke the appropriate Lambda function

+#### A Lambda function is triggered whenever objects are added to the S3 bucket.
+Function needs to read the object and store the meta-data about the object in a DynamoDB table.
+What permissions are needed for this scenario?

+S3 needs permission to invoke Lambda function; Lambda function needs permission to read S3 Objects and to put items in the DynamoDB table

+#### An S3 bucket is configured to invoke the Lambda function whenever a new object is added to the bucket.
+The Lambda function transforms the object and uploads the transformed object to the same bucket.
+Would you approve of this solution?

+No. This solution can unintentionally create an infinite loop and accumulate massive charges to your account.